mozilla/releasewarrior/how-tos/merge-day.md

 ### Send merge completion email

 Reply to the "please merge m-c => m-b" email.
-CC `thunderbird-drivers@mozilla.org`.
+CC `thunderbird-drivers@mozilla.org` and `sheriffs@mozilla.org`.
 The content should be like:
 ```
 gecko versions are now as follows:
     m-c = 56